Nambu-Covariant Many-Body Theory II: Self-Consistent Approximations: Nambu tensor propagator

 where $b$ indexes single-particle states, and $l_b$ are Nambu indices.
-Despite working with a specific extended basis $\mathcal{B}^e$, most of the equations that follow will be equalities between two Nambu tensors.
-As such, the equations remain valid if one works in a different extended basis, ${\mathcal{B}^e}'$.
-In some particular cases, however, equations will be valid only for a subset of extended bases.
-In such cases, we will specify under the action of which sub-group of $\GL(\mathscr{H}^e_1)$ the equations remain valid.
+Despite working with a specific field basis $\mathcal{B}^f$, most of the equations that follow will be equalities between two Nambu tensors.
+As such, the equations will remain valid if one works in a different field basis, ${\mathcal{B}^f}'$.
+In some particular cases, however, equations will be valid only for a subset of field bases.
+In such cases, we will specify under the action of which sub-group of $\GL(\mathscr{H}^f)$ the equations remain valid.

-Let $\mathrm{A}^{\mu}$ and $\bar{\mathrm{A}}_{\mu}$ be Nambu fields associated to the extended basis $\mathcal{B}^e$.
-These fields verify\footnote{We stress that, in a general extended basis ${\mathcal{B}^e}'$, Nambu fields are linear combinations of creation and annihilation operators.
+Let $\mathrm{A}^{\mu}$ and $\mathrm{A}_{\mu}$ be the Nambu fields associated to $\mathcal{B}^f$.
+These fields verify\footnote{We stress that, in a general field basis ${\mathcal{B}^f}'$, Nambu fields are linear combinations of creation and annihilation operators.
 In addition, without the assumed orthonormality of $\mathcal{B}$, creation and annihilation operators would not be Hermitian conjugated to each other.
 See Part~I for more details.}